commixproject/commix/README.md

 [Python](http://www.python.org/download/) version **2.6.x** or **2.7.x** is required for running this program.

 #Installation
-Commix comes pre-installed on the following Linux distributions:
+Commix comes packaged on the official repositories, of the following Linux distributions:

 - [BlackArch](http://blackarch.org/)
 - [ArchAssault](https://archassault.org/)